 The basic story, regarding the two Esslingen firms, I got either from Gunther Leinen, the grandson of the founder, or from Fritz Carl Mahr, who was a good friend of Gunther's.
 I also knew the son (Gunther's father) who was owner and manager of the firm at the end of the war, when I had my first contact with Boley and Leinen - and with the firm of G.Boley.

 F. Carl Mahr was the principal owner of the big measuring instrument firm of Carl Mahr and I was told that the manner by which Boley and Leinen got the Boley part of the name was a matter of acute embarrassment to the Leinen family.
-The founder of the firm, Gunther's grandfather, had been employed by G. Boley, and left them, initially, to manufacture the bench vise of his design (this vise was always marked "Leinen" with G. Boley also making an exact copy of this very popular item).
+The founder of the firm, Gunther's grandfather, had been employed by G. Boley, and left them, initially, to manufacture the bench vise of his design (this vise was always marked "Leinen" - but with G. Boley also making an exact copy of this very popular item).
 My understanding is that Leinen was quite successful with the vise and decided to go into the watchmaker's lathe business in direct competition with G. Boley - an already well-established name.
 Supposedly, he searched the town directory and located a not particularly well-off widow named Boley and persuaded her to become a partner in his firm.
 His firm thus became "Boley & Leinen".
 This is really all that I know of the matter.
 It would, of course be very interesting to know what relation the widow's husband had been to the G. Boley of the pioneer lathe firm.
 Unfortunately 1 have more or less lost touch with Carl Mahr and everyone else in the Esslingen region.

 Leinen MLZ4S, LZ4S and LZ4P 5.1" x 19.7" circa 1950s